 - A Non-resident may act as a member of the management or supervisory board of Estonian legal entity without the registration.

-Estonia’s population of working age is just below one million, with approximately 600 thousand in employment.
+Estonia’s population of working age is just below one million, with approximately 650 thousand in employment (2018).
 About one third of them have higher education and 86% of adults speak at least one foreign language.
 For older generation the main foreign language is Russian and for younger adults English.
 Estonian students are amongst the best in Europe in terms of their English language skills.

 Structural unemployment continues to be an issue and there’s a continuous need for talent in sectors relying on skilled labour.
-At the same time there are 30 thousand people registered as unemployed and over 3,000 jobs available.
+At the same time the estimated number of unemployed people were over 47 thousand on the first quarter of 2018.

 - Unemployment (ILO):

 6,8% (2018 Iq)

 - Average wage: